This content is out of dat. Star citizen raised over 400 million and it’s a buggy mess. Is it a ponzi scheme?

 Who cares about funding, it’s not a big deal

 Funding is what keeps development going.
 I agree that there are many articles out there that solely focus on funding.
-Guess what, this is something never seen before, it’s unique, one of a kind.
-There has never been a crowdfunded project that brought in this amount of revenue.
-It gets the project noticed and written about, so it’s not a bad thing.
-I agree however that the focus should be on the game, but c’mon man, 178 million Schmeckles!
+Guess what, this is something never seen before, it’s unique, one of a kind, and it turned out to be an elaborate ruse, the star citizen referral code should have been a wake up call.

 About Star Citizen

 Star Citizen is currently being developed by Cloud Imperium games under the guidance of founder Chris Roberts.
 Roberts is known for the famous Wing commander games and Privateer.
 After gaming, he spent some time in Hollywood making movies.
 Star Citizen is a first-person MMO with hundreds of solar systems once released.
 The game features incredibly detailed spaceships varying from small single-seaters to huge multi-crew starships capable of carrying fighter ships.
 The beta will have massive space stations, planetary outposts, FPS action, land vehicles, exploration opportunities, mining, trading combat and a

 At this moment the game is in alpha and more or less playable, update: 4 years later and it’s still a f*king mess.
 Content is thin but enjoyable for a couple of hours, the fidelity is entertaining enough.
 This should change once version 3.1 arrives and more game mechanics are rolled out.
 You may encounter many bugs, glitches and performance issues, even if you own a rig from outer space.
 If you’re lucky and don’t experience performance issues all the time, you’ll get a feeling of the game’s potential.

 Star Citizen controversy